The National Public Data breach in April compromised the personal information of nearly 3 billion people. Here’s what you need to know.

 The incident is believed to have started in December 2023 when a third-party bad actor attempted to gain access.
 In April, a cybercriminal named “USDoD” posted the stolen data online in a popular criminal community.
 On August 6, the stolen dataset resurfaced.
 This time they posted it for free to several breach forums for anyone to access and download.

 The sensitive personally identifiable information released included names, addresses, phone numbers, email addresses and Social Security numbers for millions of people.
-The data also contained previous addresses and, in some instances, alternate names.
+The data breach also contained previous addresses and, in some instances, alternate names.

 Could you be affected even if you’ve never heard of National Public Data or purchased data from them?